WrappedUsername/Ethernaut/contracts/Level 0/README.md

-# Instance - Level 0 - Introduction to Ethernaut - Work In Progress
+# Instance - Level 0 - Introduction to Ethernaut
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Level0&label=Repository%20views&color=0e75b6&style=flat" alt="wrappedusername" /> </p>

 ```yml
 How to play:
 ```

-- how do we start playing/learning this game/lesson Ethernaut?
+- How do we start playing/learning this game/lesson Ethernaut?

 ## 🆘 After using help() we get the manual

-- this manual describes some of the functions that can be used in the console of developer tools, for Ethernaut.
+- This manual describes some of the functions that can be used in the console of developer tools, for Ethernaut.

 | (index) |	Value |
 | :--: | :--: |